bintangmada/fullstack-food-app-react-springboot/README.md

 # fullstack-food-app-react-springboot

-Full-stack food delivery app with Spring Boot, React, JWT auth, Stripe payments, AWS deployment, custom emails, and user roles
+Learn how to build a full-stack food delivery app with Spring Boot, React, JWT auth, Stripe payments, AWS deployment, custom emails, and user roles